 Wineries and restaurants offer wine tasting, food, music, art shows, and other entertainment.
 Purchase glass at any festival location and the glass serves your ticket to all of the festival sites.
 For information: www.scmwa.com

 More than 40 wineries participate in this annual event held at the Vintners Inn Event Center and John Ash & Co.
 Restaurant.
 A Pinot Noir and food tasting is followed by a family-style dinner with live music.
 A portion of proceeds benefit the Sutter North Bay Women's Health Center.
 Many well-known Russian River Valley Pinot Noir producers will be pouring.
 For information and tickets: www.vintnersinn.com

 International Wine & Heart Health Summit

 Held every two years in a different wine region.
-Willamette Valley in 2011.
+Australia in 2013.
 Physicians and anyone interested in research on the health benefits of wine are cordially invited.
 For information, visit: www.winesummit.com.

 International Pinot Noir Celebration